marcopeg/marcopeg.github.io/content/posts/2019/0521-create-react-app-universal-pwa.md

 1. A Sever-Side entry point for your App
 2. A NodeJS server - we'll use ExpressJS
-3. Some @babel support for our server side code (I love ES6, you?)
+3. Some @babel support for our server-side code (I love ES6, you?)

 ### Server-Side Entry Point

-Create the App's server side entry point:
+Create the App's server-side entry point:

 ```bash
 vi src/index.ssr.js